CodeAssociate/CA.Blocks.DataAccess/docs/architecture/protected-by-default.md

 ```C#
      var result = _adventureWorksDataAccess.GetProductSummaryContainingName("%Bike%");
 ```
-Nothing this does exactly the the parameterized version does
+This does exactly what the parameterized version does.

 2) Calling with expected data example search for '%Bike's%'
 ```C#